 Talk to your supervisor.
-He or she is most familiar with the laws, regulations, and policies that relate to your specific job responsibilities.
+He or she is most familiar with the laws, regulations and policies that relate to your specific job responsibilities.

-If you are not comfortable contacting your supervisor, if you do not receive an adequate response from your supervisor, or if both you and your supervisor still have questions or concerns, talk to another member of the management team.
+If you are not comfortable contacting your supervisor, if you do not receive an adequate response from your supervisor or if both you and your supervisor still have questions or concerns, talk to another member of the management team.

-If you still have concerns, contact the Office of Corporate Compliance at 713-566-6948.
+If you still have concerns, contact the Office of Corporate Compliance at 346-426-1505 or at corporatecompliance@harrishealth.org.

-If, for any reason, you feel that you cannot follow the above steps, you can always call Harris Health's confidential Corporate Compliance Hotline at 800-500-0333.
-The Corporate Compliance Hotline is operated by an independent third party, and the Office of Corporate Compliance only receives information authorized by the caller.
+If, for any reason, you feel that you cannot follow the above steps, you can always call Harris Health's confidential Corporate Compliance Hotline at 844-565-0621 or use the secure and confidential EthicsPoint site.
+The Corporate Compliance Hotline and EthicsPoint site are operated by an independent third party, and the Office of Corporate Compliance only receives information authorized by the caller.
 The Corporate Compliance Hotline is available 24 hours a day, 365 days a year.
 Your identity remains anonymous unless you choose to identify yourself.
 Additionally, the Office of Corporate Compliance keeps your identity confidential to the extent allowed by law unless your identity is critical for the resolution of an investigation.
-Harris Health's Corporate Compliance Officer reviews, investigates, and responds to all calls made to the Hotline.
+Harris Health's Corporate Compliance Officer reviews, investigates and responds to all calls made to the Hotline.